mhluska/poker-tracker/README.md

 #### Start Session

 Creates a poker session with the current time prefilled.
-Asks for the casino name, stake, max buyin and max players.
-Max buyin and max players are prefilled if entered previously.
+Asks for the casino name, stake and max buyin.
+Max buyin is prefilled if entered previously.
 The URL is updated and session data is stored in localStorage so the page can be refreshed.

 #### Rebuy